Amherst, Massachusetts: Remarkable College Town

 Swimming at Puffer’s Pond.
 Or jumping off of the cliff, if you’re up for it.
 Another classic Amherst locale, this deep and clear pond makes for wonderful swimming on a summer day.

 Golf at one of three local golf courses: Hickory Ridge Country Club, Cherry Hill, and Amherst Golf Club.
-Public course is Cherry Hill, owned by the town in North Amherst.
+The public course is Cherry Hill, owned by the town in North Amherst.

 Visiting the forested mountains and wetlands of the Holyoke Range State Park.
 The 3,000-acre park offers year-round outdoor activity, from mountain biking to hunting to snowmobiling.